Funisitis: Treatment

-The most common way to treat funisitis is with antibiotics.
-If you have choriamnionitis, the antibiotics that are most effective are ampicillin and gentamicin.
+The most common treatment for funisitis is antibiotics.
+If a woman has chorioamnionitis, the most effective antibiotics are ampicillin and gentamicin.
 However, if you're allergic to penicillin, you may need to use other antibiotics, such as clindamycin, cefazolin, or vancomycin.
-After giving birth, the official recommendation is to give one dose of antibiotics with a cesarean section, but this doesn't always happen.
+After giving birth, the official recommendation is to administer one dose of antibiotics with a cesarean section, but this doesn't always happen.
 If you deliver vaginally, you may need to take antibiotics for a longer period of time, depending on the situation.